A recent customer survey reinforces why diamond carve is the ideal alternative to amalgam

 Diamond Carve Liquid is a water-based acidic solution.
 They are combined together in a 4:1 ratio, with one scoop of powder to one drop of liquid.
 Setting occurs through an acid/base reaction.

-Available in seven aesthetic shades, an immediate advantage over ‘dirty old amalgam’, it is manufactured from a special GIC, which contributes to a range of features including versatility and strength.
+Available in one aesthetic shade, an immediate advantage over ‘dirty old amalgam’, it is manufactured from a special GIC, which contributes to a range of features including versatility and strength.

 With a 350MPa compressive strength Diamond Carve is up to 50% stronger than other glass ionomer cements, saliva resistance, excellent finishing and wear resistance properties.
 In addition to this, tests have proven that there is no dimension change during the setting reaction and no postoperative sensitivity.
 These advantages, together with its packable consistency, durability and ease of use make it the ideal aesthetic alternative to amalgam.

 Hints and tips for using Diamond Carve